shane-riley/jim-cramer-estimator/src/web_scraper/README.md

 The web scraper (written in Python) will be a tool to grab stock articles from common websites.

-The Scraper class leverages a json document 'tags.json' that provides custom methods for parsing field data for each site.
+The Scraper class leverages abstract overridden methods to get urls and scrape them

 ## Versions